 The most practical and tangible use of its PicoP(r) technology is the projection of the information normally found on a car’s dashboard up to the windshield, allowing a driver to keep his or her eyes on the road.
 It’s the same basic concept being used by Google Glass, Microsoft’s HoloLens and the like though — melding the benefits of a transparent material with valuable information overlaid.

-Last but not least, it may be a tad obvious, but add NVIDIA Corporation (NASDAQ:NVDA) to your list of AR stocks to keep tabs on at least through the end of the year.
+Last but not least, it may be a tad obvious, but add NVIDIA Corporation (NASDAQ:NVDA) to your list of AR stocks to keep tabs on.

 NVIDIA has already proven itself capable of handling the big visual data loads associated with virtual reality; making augmented reality even better is proving relatively easily by comparison.

 One area it’s making that happen is on the automotive front.
 Like Microvision, NVIDIA is working on improving the driving experience by melding AR with artificial intelligence.
 That’s only a taste of what’s to come though.
 While other companies are still perfecting their first-generation augmented reality hardware, NVIDIA is already thinking about the next generation of AR technologies.
 Two improvements on NVIDIA’s radar are varifocal displays, which improve clarity of an object for a user, and the integration of tactile/haptic information with visually-augmented reality.

 As of this writing, James Brumley did not hold a position in any of the aforementioned securities.
 You can follow him on Twitter, at @jbrumley.